-An arbitration hearing may involve a sole arbitrator or multiple individuals who have been selected to supervise the proceedings.
+An arbitration hearing in Broward County may involve a sole arbitrator or multiple individuals who have been selected to supervise the proceedings.
 While a panel of three arbitrators is common, proceedings may have any number of supervising individuals, though some jurisdictions require an odd number of arbitrators on the presiding panel in the interest of avoiding a tie.
 Arbitrators may be appointed directly by the opposing parties, by existing tribunal members (i.e. each party selects one arbitrator; the two selected arbitrators then appoint a third), or by a court or other external party.
 The process begins when at least one party to the construction lawsuit requests that the dispute be referred to arbitration.
 Next, the individual or panel of arbitrators is appointed.
-The parties may wish to meet with their legal counsel and the arbitrators to discuss the overall process and timetable at this point.
+The parties may wish to meet with their Fort Lauderdale arbitration lawyers and Broward County arbitrators to discuss the overall process and timetable at this point.
 The claimant will typically issue to the respondent a summary of the dispute and the remedy he or she is seeking.
 The respondent will either admit or deny the claim, and he or she may state a counterclaim to which the claimant would be required to respond.
 During the Discovery and Inspection stage, the parties must disclose important documents each side has in its control and decide which documents will be prepared for viewing by the arbitrator.
 The evidence is then exchanged and reviewed by the arbitrator prior to the hearing.
 At the end of the hearing, the construction litigation attorney for each party provides the arbitrator with a summary of the client's evidence and laws that apply.
 The arbitrator then reviews the information and drafts a written decision, which will usually include his or her reasoning for the decision.